The Use of Photo-Essay to Report Advances in Applied Science and Health

 Macnab AJ.
 Mukisa R, Mutabazi S, Steed R. Malaria in Uganda: school-based rapid diagnostic testing and treatment.
 International Journal of Epidemiology.
 2016; 45(6):1759-1762.

-Macnab AJ, Mukisa R. The UN Sustainable Development Goals; using World Health Organization’s ‘Health Promoting Schools’ to create change.
+Macnab AJ, Mukisa R. The UN Sustainable Development Goals; using World Health Organization's ‘Health Promoting Schools' to create change.
+Global Health Management Journal.
+2017; 1(1): 23-7.

 Peoples GE, Jezior JR, Shriver CD.
-Caring for the wounded in Iraq—a photo essay.
+Caring for the wounded in Iraq”a photo essay.
 New England Journal of Medicine.
 2004;351(24):2476-80.

 Hamilakis Y, Anagnostopoulos A, Ifantidis F. Postcards from the edge of time: Archaeology, photography, archaeological ethnography (a photo-essay).
 Public archaeology.
 2009;;8(2-3):283-309.